Henry Dinkins: 2 consecutive life sentences without parole

 “There was nothing untoward in any actions taken by the state,” Cunningham said.

-Dinkins has been led away from the courtroom by the Scott County Sheriff’s Department deputies.
+Dinkins has been led away from the courtroom by Scott County Sheriff’s Deputies.

-This is a breaking story and Local 4 will have updates as they occur.
+Chad Frese, Dinkins attorney, told Local 4 News Dinkins will appeal, and the appeal will be filed by the end of the week.